ca9/politics_simulations/README.md

 * The **rebel_threshold** determines the point of external preference which an agent starts to "rebel".
 External preference must exceed internal preference here, so agents with internal preference over the rebel_threshold will not rebel.
 You can move this in simulation-time.

 * **propagandists** introduces agents spreading propaganda and forcing an increase in "external preference" of people around.
-Rebels are oblivious to this effect, and only respond to public around them.
+Rebels are resistent to this effect and respond to public around them.
 Even so, they remain hardy.
-Their resistence to influence is a multiplicative factor of **"rebel_hardiness"**.
+Their resistence to these influences is a multiplicative factor of **"rebel_hardiness"**.

 * **prop-power** determines the power of the propaganda and can be moved in realtime.